Canton Local Preschool

 Does the preschool provide transportation?

-The preschool only provides transportation to children one way from their homes if they qualify for special services.
+The preschool only provides transportation to children if they qualify for special services.
 The preschoolers will be on a bus with other elementary children.
 Many parents opt to transport their preschool child.

 How do I get my child evaluated for preschool?